pulumi/pulumi/pkg/codegen/internal/test/testdata/resource-property-overlap/docs/rec/_index.md

 ### Outputs

 All [input](#inputs) properties are implicitly available as output properties.
-Additionally, the NoRecursive resource produces the following output properties:
+Additionally, the Rec resource produces the following output properties: